Our remote part-time course gives you the opportunity to join our flexible and award-winning NCTJ journalism training without the need to travel.

 Teaching PR and communications for journalists will peak our trainees’ interest in a different side of the media.
 Furthermore, this module will increase trainees’ knowledge of social media – an area of exponential growth in journalism jobs.

-The next intake of our remote part-time course starts on Tuesday November 8, 2022, and will finish in May 2024.
+The next intake of our remote part-time course starts in November 2024.

 Got a question about our remote part-time journalism course?
 Contact us on email@example.com or 0203 026 3781.